-After at least six years of accredited training, including at least one year of mandatory rotations as stated in section 3.2, and on compliance with all the training requirements, trainees may sit the Exit Examination for Emergency Medicine.
+After at least six years of accredited training, including the mandatory rotations to another accredited EM training centres (section 3.1) and other specialties (section 3.2), successful participation in mandatory training courses (sections 3.3), and satisfactory completion of all the training requirements, trainees may sit the Exit Examination for Emergency Medicine.
 All training must be accredited by the Education Committee of the College.